metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Asking a simple question

 After you select the Simple Question option, you'll need to pick some data that you have a question about.

+### Picking data

 Just pick one of the databases that's connected to Metabase, and you'll see a list of all the tables inside of it.
 Pick the one that you have a question about; it could be a Users table, or maybe it's something like Events, Orders, or Downloads.

+Metabase doesn't support joining tables _across_ multiple databases, and for good reason: it's generally better to bring related data into a single database.

 To ask a question about a table of data, we usually do some **filtering** and/or **summarizing**.